 This is part of a series I will be writing on the AFI’s 100 Years… 100 Movies list.
 My dad and I are hoping to make it through all 100 films in a few years.
-These reviews will contain spoilers (under the cut) and probably annoy the shit out of actual movie buffs, as my area of expertise lies more in Disney animated films and various stoner comedies.
+These reviews may contain spoilers (under the jump) and probably annoy the shit out of actual movie buffs, as my area of expertise lies more in Disney animated films and various stoner comedies.
 Tryin’ to be more cultured and stuff.
 All images from Wikipedia (lazy), either public domain or fair use.

 Previously, when my dad and I had attempted to watch AFI’s 100 Years… 100 Movies list, we started with #1 for whatever inexplicable reason.
 We made it through the top three before getting stuck on Raging Bull.
 When we decided to make another attempt, my dad pointed out that it really made more sense to start at the bottom of the list.
 I think he just wanted to watch Ben-Hur, honestly, but I don’t blame him.
 This is a fantastic movie.